NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/big-boom-gun.md

 subvalue: "gp"
 invest:
 usage: "held in one hand "
+group: "Firearm"
 license: "ORC"
 identify:
-description: "Developed by a goblin weaponsmith who missed the "hand" part of "hand cannon," this comically oversized gun has a heavily reinforced barrel and is loaded with a worrisome quantity of gunpowder.
+description: "Developed by a goblin weaponsmith who missed the 'hand' part of 'hand cannon', this comically oversized gun has a heavily reinforced barrel and is loaded with a worrisome quantity of gunpowder.
 This hand cannon is a martial weapon instead of a simple weapon.
-It has the fatal d12 trait and a range increment of 20 feet.
-It also has the following modified critical failure condition.  **Critical Failure** The attack misses, the weapon misfires, and you take 1d12 fire damage as it explodes in your face."
+It has the [[fatal d12]] trait and a range increment of 20 feet.
+It also has the following modified critical failure condition.<br><br>**Critical Failure** The attack misses, the weapon misfires, and you take 1d12 fire damage as it explodes in your face."
 powerTitle1:
 actionEconomy1:
 type1: